Unassisted triple play: Background

 Bill Wambsganss (far left) standing alongside the victims of his unassisted triple play (from center left to far right) – Pete Kilduff, Clarence Mitchell and Otto Miller.

-Most unassisted triple plays in MLB have taken this form: an infielder catches a line drive (one out), steps on second base to double off a runner (two outs), and then tags another runner coming from first on the runner's way to second base (three outs).
+Most major-league unassisted triple plays have taken this form: an infielder catches a line drive (one out), steps on second base to double off a runner (two outs), and then tags another runner coming from first on the runner's way to second base (three outs).
 As it is easiest for this type of play to occur when the fielder is positioned between the two runners, all such plays have been accomplished by middle infielders (second basemen and shortstops).

 Three other unassisted triple plays involved a reversal of the last two putouts, with an infielder tagging the runner coming from first before touching second base.
 Two of the three plays were performed by first basemen, who tagged out the returning runner while on the baseman’s way to second base.
 For example, after collecting the first two outs, Tigers' first baseman Johnny Neun ignored his shortstop's shouts to throw the ball, and instead ran to second base to get the final out himself.

 The only known unassisted triple play that did not take one of these two forms occurred in the 19th century, under rules that are no longer in effect (see below).

-It is plausible that a third baseman could complete an unassisted triple play with runners at second and third or with bases loaded, but this has never happened in MLB.
-All modern unassisted triple plays occurred with runners only on first and second, and only two of those plays - Velarde’s and Bruntlett’s - were accomplished with more than the two requisite runners having reached base in the inning.
+It is plausible that a third baseman could complete an unassisted triple play with runners at second and third or with bases loaded, but this has never happened in the major leagues.
 In the modern era, players in other positions (pitcher, catcher, outfielders) completing an unassisted triple play would require unusual confusion or mistakes by the baserunners, or an atypical defensive alignment (for example, repositioning an outfielder as a fifth infielder).